Table of Contents[Hide][Show]

 But it is true!

-It’s especially true when you are delivering something that person asked for.
-They might have accepted an invitation to a talk you are giving, or clicked on your video link, or opened up your article.
+A person might have accepted an invitation to a talk you are giving or clicked on your YouTube video link, hit play on your podcast, or opened up your PDF.

-Now, obviously, when you make that invitation, be it an actual invite or the headline of your content, you need to then deliver on the promise.
-Clickbait, aka Bait and Switch, is not polite, so you can understand if people get a little miffed when you waste their time, but otherwise they want the solution, the entertainment, the education, or the art that you offered them.
+Clickbait, aka Bait and Switch, is not polite, so you can understand if people get a little miffed when you waste their time, but otherwise, they want the solution, the entertainment, the education, or the art that you offered them.

 Hearing bad news is hard, though it can be easier when you have other people to offer perspective.
 Ask for help from people who won’t just tell you what you want to hear.
 Is the feedback valid or have you attracted a troll?

-One of the things I get told a lot is that people hate my accent.
-“I couldn’t understand the Scottish guy” is a common complaint on feedback forms from events I have spoken at.
-Strange thing is, I have also been told by people that they love my British accent and that I should never change it.
-I wish I could say that I can ignore the former, or at least focus on the latter, but I can’t.
-That said, anticipating it and knowing there is not much I can do about the problem does kind of help.
+The strange thing is, I have also been told by people that they love my British accent and that I should never change it.
+I wish I could say that I can ignore the former or at least focus on the latter, but I can’t.

-4. Know you can’t please everybody.
+4. Know you and your blog can’t please everybody.

 In fact, repelling some people is a good thing.
 Not everyone is a good fit for what you do.

-I am glad now when some people find me personally offensive, because it saves headaches and heartaches down the line.
-Rather than please someone who will never be on the same page as you, let them find their own corner of the community and leave you to yours.
+Rather than attempt to please someone who will never be on the same page as you, let them find their own corner of the community and leave you to yours.

-Ask me to do math on demand, and I am definitely not going to be confident, but ask me about something I am passionate about, experienced with, spend my days obsessing about?
-Well then you might find it difficult to get me to shut up.
+Ask me to do any mental math on demand, and I am definitely not going to be confident, but ask me about something I am passionate about, am experienced with, and spend my days obsessing about?

-We all have our super powers, and we all have our Kryptonite.
+We all have our superpowers, and we all have our Kryptonite.
 Knowing yours is very helpful.

 If you were a fish you wouldn’t judge yourself on your tree-climbing ability.